genomic-medicine-sweden/meta-val/docs/usage.md

 #### Pathogen genome database

-A concatenated FASTA file containing all the pathogen genomes you are interested in.
+A concatenated FASTA file containing all the pathogen genomes a user is interested in.

 #### accession2taxid